Smart soils for smart gardening

 - Video on how to have healthy, smart soil

 Test your soil

-Ais the best way to learn what the pH of your soil is and what fertilizer it need.
-Do not add lime unless recommended by soil test results.
+A soil test is the best way to learn what the pH of your soil is and what fertilizer it needs.
+Do not add lime unless recommended by soil tests results.
 If you suspect your soil is contaminated from something that was there prior to your garden, test for contaminants before growing anything you eat.